 - a way for the receiver to detect and discard duplicates

-Event sourcing (and sharding) is what makes large websites scale to billions of users, and the idea is quite simple: when a component (think actor) processes a command it will generate a list of events representing the effect of the command.
+Event Sourcing (and sharding) is what makes large websites scale to billions of users, and the idea is quite simple: when a component (think actor) processes a command it will generate a list of events representing the effect of the command.
 These events are stored in addition to being applied to the component’s state.
 The nice thing about this scheme is that events only ever are appended to the storage, nothing is ever mutated; this enables perfect replication and scaling of consumers of this event stream (i.e. other components may consume the event stream as a means to replicate the component’s state on a different continent or to react to changes).
-If the component’s state is lost—due to a machine failure or by being pushed out of a cache—it can easily be reconstructed by replaying the event stream (usually employing snapshots to speed up the process).
-Event sourcing is supported by Akka Persistence.
+If the component’s state is lost—due to a machine failure or by being pushed out of a cache—it can be reconstructed by replaying the event stream (usually employing snapshots to speed up the process).
+Event Sourcing is supported by Akka Persistence.

 By implementing a custom mailbox type it is possible to retry message processing at the receiving actor’s end in order to handle temporary failures.
 This pattern is mostly useful in the local communication context where delivery guarantees are otherwise sufficient to fulfill the application’s requirements.

 Please note that the caveats for The Rules for In-JVM (Local) Message Sends do apply.